- Pond Size: 70 acres

 - Project Partners: Dirtworks Landscape Architecture, Rippled Waters Engineering

-Great Ecology provided ecological guidance on the design and engineering of a living shoreline project at the Jamaica Bay Wildlife Refuge to restore and protect a stretch of eroding levee along the southern portion of West Pond and is also leading the regulatory approval process.
+Great Ecology provided ecological guidance on the design and engineering of a living shoreline project at the Jamaica Bay Wildlife Refuge to restore and protect a stretch of eroding levee along the southern portion of West Pond.
+We led the regulatory approval process and are now providing construction oversight to ensure the ecological goals of the project are met.

-The team developed a comprehensive, sustainable living shoreline design that restores almost 15 acres/2,600 linear feet of coastal salt marsh habitat by placing clean sand along the edge of the eroding levee.
-The proposed design supports the resiliency of wetlands, shorelines, and other sensitive habitat areas.
-Restoring and establishing coastal saltmarshes in a highly dynamic system such as Jamaica Bay has proved challenging in the past given the strong erosional forces that exist within this region from wind and wave action.
-To solve this issue, the project team proposed a pilot series of integrated and overlapping erosional control structures coir logs, shell-bag breakwaters, and tree vanes) that are designed to protect the new marsh from wind and waves and allow the newly planted vegetation to take root.
-It’s our hope that the monitoring proposed as part of this project will generate “lessons learned” that can be shared with restoration practitioners throughout Jamaica Bay and the New York City coastal region.
+West Pond, and its neighboring impoundment East Pond, are one of the few remaining sources of fresh water within Jamaica Bay due to historic conversion of freshwater marshes to urban development over the last two centuries.
+They serve as critical habitat within the metropolis of New York City and are under increasing threat from rising sea levels.
+The team developed a comprehensive, sustainable living shoreline design that restores almost 15 acres/2,600 linear feet of coastal salt marsh habitat improving resiliency of existing wetlands, shorelines, and other sensitive habitat areas.
+Restoring and establishing coastal saltmarshes in a highly dynamic system such as Jamaica Bay has proved challenging in the past given the strong erosional forces that exist from wind and wave action.
+To solve this issue, the project team proposed a pilot series of integrated and overlapping erosional control structures (coir logs, shell-bag breakwaters, and tree vanes) that protect the marsh and allow the newly planted vegetation to take root.